- Books, Literature, and Writing

 Sonnichsen has done a wonderful job in this first novel.
 She grew up in Hong Kong and returned to China in adulthood, where she fostered a girl and waited there over six years until she could adopt her.
 In a way, this book is a composite of the stories of the people she knew in China.
 In the Author’s Note, she says that she feels “fortunate to be able to share a story set in a place, among a people, and about a subject so very precious to me.”
 Her loves imbues the story and makes it a heartfelt experience to read.

-This book is well worth adding to your collection, partly because it does such a nice job of portraying life in China in the 1990’s, but mostly because the story of 11-year-old Zhong Mei-Lin will capture your heart.
+is well worth adding to your collection, partly because it does such a nice job of portraying life in China in the 1990’s, but mostly because the story of 11-year-old Zhong Mei-Lin will capture your heart.
+Daughter of a Thousand Pieces of Gold

 The author, Peg Helminski, is an adoptive mom who has also talked with many children about their memories of China and their adoption stories.
 Her research lends a touching authenticity to this work of fiction and illuminates life in a social welfare institution from the point of a child, something I haven’t seen any other books do.